SoftwareAG/c8y-docs/src/documents/guides/users-guide/LoRa.html.md

 ### <a name="create-new-device-type"></a>Creating a new device type

-In the Device database window, click the "New" button.
+In the device database window, click the "New" button.

 Select "LoRa" as the device type and name your device type.